alecodev/dotfiles/README.md

 echo "Arch" >> /etc/hostname
 ```

-Add the domains to the file `/etc/hosts` with the editor text (vim, nano, ...), replace the name of the computer with the one you established in the previous step
+Add the domains to the file `/etc/hosts` with your preferred [text editor](#text-editors), replace the name of the computer with the one you established in the previous step
 ```bash
 127.0.0.1   localhost
 ::1         localhost